MegaBedder/my-awesome-lua/README.md

 - [Killa](https://github.com/ex/Killa): a scripting language based in Lua 5.2 with a JavaScript-like syntax

 ### Lua 5.3
+- [Titan](http://titan-lang.org) [[Slides]](http://www.lua.org/wshop17/Gualandi.pdf) - a system programming language, designed to be a statically-typed, ahead-of-time (AOT) compiled sister language to Lua, focused on performance.
+It is designed to seemlessly interoperate with Lua.
+  - [Pallene](https://github.com/pallene-lang/pallene) [[Slides]](https://gligneul.github.io/luaworkshop2018/) - a statically typed, ahead-of-time (AOT) compiled sister language to Lua, with a focus on performance.
+Pallene is also designed to seamlessly interoperate with Lua.
+- [Ravi](https://github.com/dibyendumajumdar/ravi) [[Slides]](http://www.lua.org/wshop15/Majumdar.pdf) [[Video]](https://www.youtube.com/watch?v=-ZOBHw1Mk2U) - a derivative of Lua 5.3 with limited optional static typing and features LLVM and Eclipse OMR powered JIT compilers.
 - [golua](https://github.com/Azure/golua) - A Lua 5.3 engine implemented in Go
-- [Ravi](https://github.com/dibyendumajumdar/ravi) - a derivative of Lua 5.3 with limited optional static typing and features LLVM and Eclipse OMR powered JIT compilers.
 - [Jual](http://sajonoso.github.io/jual/) - an embeddable Virtual Machine (VM) that implements the JualScript language (a subset of ECMA Script or JavaScript).
 The implementation is derived from Lua 5.3.

 ### Compiles to Lua